Home » Posts tagged 'elon musk' (Page 2)

 Yet Another Year of Magical Thinking

-A peculiar feature of the human condition is that a society in distress will call forth intellectual witch-doctors to put on a colorful show that distracts the supposedly thinking class from the insoluble quandaries that portend serious trouble ahead.
-This feature is on display these days in the person of freelance space pioneer Elon Musk.
-He intends to establish a human colony on Mars of one million people by 2040.
+Yet Another Year of Magical Thinking A peculiar feature of the human condition is that a society in distress will call forth intellectual witch-doctors to put on a colorful show that distracts the supposedly thinking class from the insoluble quandaries that portend serious trouble ahead.
+This feature is on display these days in the person […]

 There Is Just One Thing Preventing Elon Musk’s Vision From Coming True: The Laws Of Physics

-When Elon Musk stepped on stage at Tesla’s product-launch event earlier this month, he knew the market’s confidence in Tesla’s brand had sunk to an all-time low since he took over the company a decade ago.
-So, he resorted to a tactic that should be familiar to anybody who has been following the company: Shock and awe.
+There Is Just One Thing Preventing Elon Musk’s Vision From Coming True: The Laws Of Physics When Elon Musk stepped on stage at Tesla’s product-launch event earlier this month, he knew the market’s confidence in Tesla’s brand had sunk to an all-time low since he took over the company a decade ago.
+So, he resorted […]

 Are Electric Cars As Clean As They Seem?